-Port Stephens is recognised as one of the most popular regional tourism destinations in NSW and while COVID-19 has decimated the international market for now, Port Stephens' domestic tourism is very much on the rise.
-Infrastructure developments such as Murrook Cultural & Conference Centre, Worimi Eco Tourism Resort, Tomaree Coastal Walk and the Port Stephens Koala Sanctuary not only keep the visitor offering fresh and interesting, but create flow-on opportunities for local businesses.
+Port Stephens is recognised as one of the most popular regional tourism destinations in NSW and while COVID-19 has decimated the international market for now.
+Port Stephens' domestic tourism is very much on the rise.
+Infrastructure developments such as Murrook Cultural & Conference Centre, Worimi Eco Tourism Resort, Tomaree Coastal Walk and the Port Stephens Koala Sanctuary not only keep the visitor offering fresh and interesting, but create flow-on opportunities for local

 Balancing this growth will be key to the long term sustainability of the visitor economy.
-A focus on immersive, authentic, unique and environmentally sustainable experiences will grow visitor spend, not just visitors and create new opportunity for diversification and expansion of the current visitor offering.
+A focus on immersive, authentic, unique and environmentally visitors and create new opportunity for diversification and expansion of the current visitor offering.